Voices

 Figuring It Out

-This is for young people aged 18–25 — students, graduates, people working, people job-hunting — who are navigating real pressure without the tools to process it well.
+This is for young people aged 18-25: students, graduates, people working, people job-hunting, people at a crossroads.
+The common thread is that they're navigating real pressure and haven't always had the language, tools, or community to process it well.

 It's for that person who feels like they should be fine but isn't.
 Who can't explain what they're feeling, let alone talk about it.
-Who's never had a space where any of this felt like it was meant for them.
+Who wants to be better at showing up for the people around them but doesn't know where to start.

 What Participants Learn